lukosejoseph007/lukofolio/_blog/performance-based-lesson-mapping.md

 ## Further Reading
 - Wallace, Guy W. (1999). *The Handbook of Training and Measurement Methods.*
 - Wallace, Guy W. (2022). *Conducting Performance-Based Instructional Analysis Throughout the ADDIE-like Process.*

-This approach to lesson mapping was developed and refined over decades of practice and is intended to serve as a starting point for a rigorous instructional design approach.
-It may be adapted to meet the needs of specific contexts.